-Table 8-2 Evaluation of 2015-2023 City of Clovis Housing Element Programs Program Target Timeframe Evaluation Recommendation affordable 50-unit project that is currently seeking funds from the State for construction.
+Table 8-2 Evaluation of 2015-2023 City of Clovis Housing Elemen Program Target Timeframe Evaluation Recommendation affordable 50-unit project that is currently seeking funds from the State for construction.
 In 2019, the City amended its Development Code to specify that all multi-family projects and the muti-family portion of mixed use projects are processed as "Multifamily Residential Development Review" (MFRDR) applications, which are ministerial, exempt from CEQA, and only appealable by applicants.
 Program 8: Farmworker Housing Continue to support and encourage other agencies and housing developers, such as the Fresno Housing Authority and Self-Help Enterprises, in the application of funds for farmworker housing, including State HCD and USDA Rural Development loans and grants and other funding sources that may become available.
+Ongoing There were no applications for farmworker housing during the planning period.
+However, the City makes available on the City of Clovis website information about potential gap financing, density bonus, and streamlined processing.
+Continue and modify program to increase outreach and effectiveness.
 Continue to offer incentives such as gap financing, density bonus, streamlined processing to facilitate the development of farmworker housing.
 Annually monitor the status of farmworker housing as part of the City's annual report to HCD on Housing Element progress and evaluate if City efforts are effective in facilitating the provision of farmworker housing.
 If appropriate, make necessary changes to enhance opportunities and incentives for farmworker housing development.
-Ongoing There were no applications for farmworker housing during the planning period.
-However, the City makes available on the City of Clovis website information about protentional gap financing, density bonus, and streamlined processing.
-Continue and modify program to increase outreach and effectiveness.
 Program 9: Preserving Assisted Housing Monitor the status of any HUD receipt/approval of Notices of Intent and Plans of Action filed by property owners to convert to market rate units.
-Identify non-profit organizations as potential purchasers/ managers of atrisk housing units.
-Explore funding sources available to purchase affordability covenants on at-risk projects, transfer ownership of at-risk projects to public or non-profit agencies, purchase existing buildings to replace at-risk units, or construct replacement units.
+Ongoing In October 2021 the City of Clovis received informal notice that an apartment project that was financed with 4 percent bonds is intending to increase rents as it has fulfilled its obligations to the Continue program to preserve assisted housing units.
+Expand • Identify non-profit organizations as potential purchasers/ managers of atrisk housing units. state bond program.
+Staff has been working with the owner and the Fresno County Housing Authority to address the affordability program to specifically address at-risk • Explore funding sources available to purchase affordability covenants on at-risk projects, transfer ownership of at-risk projects to public or non-profit agencies, purchase existing buildings to replace at-risk units, or construct replacement units. needs for the impacted families.
+However, rents have now increased as of January 2023 but are still below market rates. developments.
 Ensure the tenants are properly noticed and informed of their rights and eligibility to obtain special Section 8 vouchers reserved for tenants of converted HUD properties.
-Ongoing In October 2021 the City of Clovis received informal notice that an apartment project that was financed with 4 percent bonds is intending to increase rents as it has fulfilled its obligations to the state bond program.
-Staff has been working with the owner and the Fresno County Housing Authority to address the affordability needs for the impacted families.
-However, rents have now increased as of January 2023 but are still below market rates.
-Continue program to preserve assisted housing units.
-Expand program to specifically address at-risk developments.